yahayuta/pygame_samples/README.md

 - **Game Over**: Hit yourself or walls
 - **Features**: Visible walls with collision detection, speed increases with score

+### 🚀 Asteroids
+- **Objective**: Destroy all asteroids and survive as long as possible
+- **Controls**:
+  - Arrow keys: Rotate and thrust
+  - Spacebar: Shoot
+- **Scoring**: Points for each asteroid destroyed
+- **Game Over**: Ship destroyed with no lives left
+- **Features**:
+  - Rotating, jagged asteroids with rocky textures
+  - Parallax, twinkling starfield background
+  - Particle effects for thrust, explosions, and asteroid fragments
+  - Ship trail and animated flame
+  - Glowing shield on respawn
+  - Score popups, screen shake, and flash feedback
+  - Glow effects for ship, bullets, and asteroids
+  - Modernized retro visuals and sound effects

 ## 📁 Project Structure

 ```